Shreyas-Bhaskar/Area51/README.md

 2.Exposing how choice master can be used to hijack social media account credentials without the knowledge of the victim and then                            use it for unethical practices.

-3. Our main goal is to demonstrate how a hacker does the above with the help of choice-master and then give the solution for it.
+3.Our main goal is to demonstrate how a hacker does the above with the help of choice-master and then give the solution for it.